-Our treatment structure includes four replicates, each consisting of a 160-acre pasture divided into eight subpatches.
-The treatments are: (1) seasonlong grazing, (2) seasonlong grazing with dormant season patch-burning (one-fourth of the pasture) at a four-year return interval and (3) seasonlong grazing with dormant-season (one-eighth of the pasture) and growing-season (one-eighth of the pasture) patch-burning at a four-year return interval.
+Our treatment structure consists of four replicates, each consisting of a 160-acre pasture divided into eight subpatches.
+The treatments are: (1) season-long grazing (SLG), (2) season-long grazing with dormant-season patch burning (one-fourth of pasture) at a four-year return interval (PBG40), (3) season-long grazing with dormant-season (one-eighth of pasture) and growing-season (one-eighth of pasture) patch burning at a four-year return interval (PBG20), and (4) twice-over rotational grazing (2xROT).

 Annual burn plots in treatment 3 will be two adjacent 20-acre subpatches.

-Growing season burns are incorporated to increase forage quality for livestock in the middle of the season (Scasta et al., 2016).
+Growing-season burns are incorporated to increase forage quality for livestock in the middle of the season (Scasta et al., 2016).
 Fire return intervals are designed to mimic the historical disturbance regime of mixed-grass prairie.

-Cow-calf pairs graze freely within pastures from mid-May to mid-Sept. each year at a moderate stocking rate designed to achieve 30 percent forage utilization.
-Soil type and vegetation communities are similar among replicates, as defined by Natural Resources Conservation Service ecological site descriptions and equivalent land use histories.
+Cow/calf pairs will graze freely within pastures from May 1 to Oct.
+1 each year at a moderate stocking rate designed to achieve 30 percent forage utilization.
+Soil type and vegetation communities are similar among replicates, as defined by Natural Resource Conservation Service ecological site descriptions and equivalent land use histories.